SelfMagician/Magic/index.md

 ## Warnings

--   Acting Self Warning: Don't give acting self to Gods, Non-Selfs, Dead Selfs whom you do not trust.
 -   Entry Warning: Body has 9 holes through which Non-Selfs and Dead Selfs enter and exit.
 Causes manipulation of Mind and Body, avoid manipulation.
 -   Entry Warning: Self Soul can be attached with Non-Selfs and Dead Selfs which causes manipulation, avoid manipulation.